Next Generation Sequencing (NGS): a beginner’s guide

 There are many different types of library preparation, but the basic principles are usually the same.

 The DNA (or cDNA) has to be processed into relatively short fragments (100-800 bp).
 This requires random fragmentation of the DNA or cDNA by enzymatic treatment or sonication.
-After end-repair, this is followed by ligation of small adapter sequences, which allows for multiple samples to be pooled together, also known as multiplexing (note: some library prep kits have a combined fragmentation/adapter ligation step).
+After end-repair, small adapter sequences are ligated, which allows multiple samples to be pooled together, also known as multiplexing (note: some library prep kits have a combined fragmentation/adapter ligation step).

-Often, a size selection step is performed next, usually by gel electrophoresis or magnetic beads.
+A size selection step is often performed next, usually by gel electrophoresis or magnetic beads.
 This will remove all fragments that are too short or too long for sequencing.

 Usually, a library enrichment/amplification step (PCR) is performed next.
-In most protocols this is combined with adding indexes, so samples can be pooled together on the sequencer.
+In most protocols, this is combined with adding indexes so that samples can be pooled together on the sequencer.
 In a later blog, I’ll explain why you need adapters and indexes.

-After a final clean up, usually with magnetic beads, the final libraries can undergo quality checks using Tapestation or Bioanalyzer.
-Although not required, it is a good practice to use qPCR to accurately determine the final quantity.
+After a final clean-up, usually with magnetic beads, the final libraries can undergo quality checks using Tapestation or Bioanalyzer.
+Although not required, using qPCR to determine the final quantity accurately is a good practice.

 - Cluster generation

-Depending on the selected platform and chemistry, methods differ, but as Illumina’s technology is the most used one, I’ll focus on that method here.
-Before the actual sequencing reaction can happen, the library must be attached to a solid surface, the flow cell, and clonally amplified to increase the signal, so it can be detected from each fragment during the sequencing reaction.
+Methods differ depending on the selected platform and chemistry, but as Illumina’s technology is the most used one, I’ll focus on that method here.
+Before the actual sequencing reaction can happen, the library must be attached to a solid surface, the flow cell, and clonally amplified to increase the signal so it can be detected from each fragment during the sequencing reaction.
 Also, this video about paired-end sequencing is useful to understand bridge amplification.

 - Sequencing reaction

 All the fragments are sequenced at the same time.
-Every cycle, one base will be incorporated and detected on each fragment.
-When the run has finished, the data can be “demultiplexed”, to generate a fastq file (or two fastq files in case of paired-end sequencing) with the raw data for each sample.
+Every cycle, one base is incorporated and detected on each fragment.
+When the run has finished, the data can be “demultiplexed” to generate a fastq file (or two fastq files in case of paired-end sequencing) with the raw data for each sample.

 - Data analysis

-Data analysis start with a whole range of quality checks.
+Data analysis starts with a wide range of quality checks.
 You can see a few examples of our quality checks here.
-The good quality reads will then be mapped against the reference genome of the relevant species.
+The good-quality reads are then mapped against the reference genome of the relevant species.
 From here, each analysis has to be tailored to the research project to extract meaningful information from the data.

 Previous